Nursing (PhD)

 - Current curriculum vitae (CV) or resume.
 Please include a list of publications, if applicable.

 - An unencumbered nursing license.
 International students need to be licensed as registered nurses in their country of origin, if licensure is available.
-If the research trajectory involves direct patient care activities, a Kentucky RN licensure must be obtained prior to December in the first year of study.
+If the research trajectory involves direct patient care activities, a Kentucky RN licensure must be obtained.

 - A personal statement describing career goals, area(s) of expertise, research interest(s), and reasons for pursuing doctoral studies.
 Maximum three pages in 12-point font.